lynnpye/sl_triggers/src/sl_triggers_function_library.md

     objectreference: target ObjectReference  (accepts both relative "Skyrim.esm:0f" and absolute "0f" values)
     action: action name

     ;;;; These are from ObjectReference
     ClearDestruction
     Delete
     DeleteWhenAble
     ForceAddRagdollToWorld
     ForceRemoveRagdollFromWorld
     InterruptCast
     MoveToMyEditorLocation
     RemoveAllInventoryEventFilters
     StopTranslation
     ;;;; These are from SKSE
     ResetInventory
     ;;;; will call form_doaction if no matches are found

 **Example**

-    objectreference_doaction $self StopCombat
+    objectreference_doaction $system.self StopCombat

 ### objectreference_doconsumer

 **Description**

 For the specified ObjectReference, perform the requested consumer, provided the appropriate additional parameters 'Consumer' in this case specifically refers to functions that take parameters but return no result https://ck.uesp.net/wiki/ObjectReference_Script